The fear of

 are the leading cause of non-fatal injuries in the US,

-and the primary cause of fatal injuries for Americans 65 and older.
+cause of fatal injuries for Americans 65 and older.

 from striking a hard floor.